Jeunese/jeunese.github.io/docs/style-guide.md

 ### Dashes and hyphens

+In general, avoid dashes.
+These are often used inconsistently and incorrectly.

 - Hyphenate compound modifiers that act as adjectives, for example, "a high-definition user experience".
 - Don't use a hyphen with adverbs ending in -ly, for example, "a highly mobile worker".
 - Use em dashes (––) like parentheses, but don’t overuse them.
-- Be careful not to substitute an en dash (–) for an em dash (––), or vice versa.
+Typically, you can use commas or create new sentences instead.
-- Use an en dash (–) to indicate a:
+- Use an en dash (–) to indicate a minus sign or a negative number.

-	- Minus sign
-	- Negative number
-	- Range of numbers (for example, pages 95–110)
+For a range, use “to” instead of a dash or hyphen, for example "2 to 5 events".
+If not using the word "to", use an en dash (–) without spaces on either side, for example, "pages 95–110".

 ### Acronyms and abbreviations